 The +5V portion of the power supply contains a switching regulator which is controlled by the pulse width modulation technique.
-This technique is advantageous since the electrical noise generated during current switcing will have a characteristic frequency which can be more easily controlled, resulting in more predictable response characteristics.
+This technique is advantageous since the frequency of current switching will be constant, resulting in more predictable response characteristics for the feedback loop.

-The regulation is obtained as follows: the unregulated DC power bus is switched through a power transistor to an LC output filter.
+The regulation is obtained as follows: the unregulated dc power bus is switched through a power transistor to an LC output filter.
 This filtered output is fed back to an error amplifier which compares the output voltage with a reference voltage.
-The amplifier, in conjunction with a 20khz oscillator, determines the duty cycle of the power switching transistor.
+The amplifier, in conjunction with a 20kHz oscillator, determines the duty cycle of the power switching transistor.
 Since the output voltage is proportional to the duty cycle, the control must increase the duty cycle when the output voltage is too low, and decrease the duty cycle when the output voltage is too high.
-The waveform of the 20khz oscillator determines the duty cycle range of the regulator.
-The range is always kept between 50 and 67%.
-The 20khz waveform, together with the error amplifier signal, forces the power transistor to assume the necessary on-time during the 20khz period for proper regulation.
+The waveform of the 20kHz oscillator determines the duty cycle range of the regulator.
+The range is normally between 12 and 25%.
+The 20kHz waveform, together with the error amplifier signal, forces the power transistor to assume the necessary on-time during the 20kHz period for proper regulation.

 An overcurrent protection circuit senses the peak current from the unregulated power bus flowing into the power transistor.
 If the current is excessive, a disable signal is generated, turning off the regulator's power transistor.
-This use of a peak current detector during every cycle provides a constant current, decreasing voltage curve as seen by the load.
+This use of a peak current detector during every cycle provides a nearly constant current, decreasing voltage curve as, seen by the load.

-(+15V Regulation
++15V Regulation

 The regulation of the +15V portion of the power supply is also accomplished with a pulse width modulated switching regulator.
-This regulator operates in a similar manner to the that on the +5Vportion of the supply, and, in fact, shares the 20khz oscillator with that supply.
+This regulator operates in a similar manner to that on the +5Vportion of the supply, and, in fact, shares the 20kHz oscillator with that supply.
 Overcurrent protection is accomplished as in the +5V supply.

-Since damage could occur to some of the integrated circuits used in the microNOVA system if the +15V supply is applied before the -5V supply, the +15V output is disabled whenever the -5V output is more positive than -3V.
+Since damage could occur to some of the integrated circuits used in the microNOVA system if the +15V supply is applied before the -5V supply, the +15V output is disabled whenever the -5V output is more positive than -4V.